boardfish/dissertation/contents/1-literature-review.md

 @beguin2019computer], which would also prioritise this to fit within timetabled school hours.
-The aforementioned application by @lopezuse allowed multiple groups to tackle the escape rooms at the same time by removing the need to reset puzzles entirely - students needed to combine the solutions to puzzles on different worksheets to complete the room.
+The aforementioned application by @lopezuse allowed multiple groups to tackle the escape rooms at the same time by removing the need to reset puzzles entirely---students needed to combine the solutions to puzzles on different worksheets to complete the room.

 <!-- VR -->